edvella/oregon-bash/readme.md

+# The Oregon Trail
-A port of the 1975 MECC version of The Oregon Trail, written in Bash.
+## A port of the 1975 MECC version of The Oregon Trail, written in Bash.

 Done as an exercise after too much time spent away from Linux.

 In this port, I have kept most of the original wording and punctuation and only took the decision to change where I felt that it improved the interaction with the player by avoiding confusion.

-# Game Information
+## Game Information
 This program simulates a trip over the Oregon Trail from Independence, Missouri to Oregon City, Oregon in 1847.
 Your family of five will cover the 2000 mile Oregon Trail